-- 1. If an agreement is not reached in Article 19.3 parking fee negotiations within 180 days of their commencement, the dispute shall be submitted to final offer binding arbitration, as outlined below: - a.
-A demand may be sent by either party to the local American Arbitration Association (AAA) office, requesting a list of arbitrators.
-A copy of such demand must be sent also to the other party. - b.
+1. If an agreement is not reached in Article 19.3 parking fee negotiations within 180 days of their commencement, the dispute shall be submitted to final offer binding arbitration, as outlined below:

+b.
 If mutual agreement can be reached on the selection of an arbitrator, the AAA selection procedure will not be necessary.
-If mutual agreement cannot be reached, the AAA Rules and Procedures regarding the selection of an arbitrator shall govern the selection process. - c.
+If mutual agreement cannot be reached, the AAA Rules and Procedures regarding the selection of an arbitrator shall govern the selection process.

+c.
 The arbitrator shall hold hearings on all matters related to the dispute.
 The parties may be heard either in person, by counsel, or by other representatives, as they may respectively designate.
 The parties may present, either orally or in writing, or both, statements of fact, supporting witnesses and other evidence and argument of their respective positions.
 The arbitrator shall have authority to require the production of such additional evidence, either oral or written as desired from the parties and shall provide at the request of either party that a full and complete record be kept of any such hearings, the cost of such record for the arbitrator to be borne by the requesting party.
-The non-requesting party need only pay the cost of a copy if so desired. - d.
+The non-requesting party need only pay the cost of a copy if so desired.

+d.
 Each party will provide the arbitrator their final offer at the beginning of the hearing, and such offer shall be irrevocable.
 The arbitrator shall be limited to accepting the final offer of either party, on the issues of monthly rates, daily rate and/or effective date.
-The arbitrator's decision shall be based solely on the information submitted by the parties. - e.
-The arbitrator shall specify the basis for the selection of one final offer over the other. - f.
-The arbitrator's determination shall be final and binding, and issued no later than 30 days after the record is closed. - g.
+The arbitrator's decision shall be based solely on the information submitted by the parties.

+e.
+The arbitrator shall specify the basis for the selection of one final offer over the other.

+f.
+The arbitrator's determination shall be final and binding, and issued no later than 30 days after the record is closed.

+g.
 Each party shall be given the opportunity to present its entire case, with the party demanding LOBA proceeding first and the other party second.
 At the end of the direct testimony, the party demanding LOBA first shall have the option of a closing statement, and the other party shall have the option of the final closing statement.
 The parties shall have the option of presenting a brief to the arbitrator and/or a factual rebuttal in writing.
-The brief or rebuttal option shall be chosen by the parties at the conclusion of the hearing, and must be submitted to AAA no later than 15 working days from the close of hearing. - 2.
-The above agreement is limited in scope to disputes regarding parking fee negotiations, and shall not be extended to other disputes, unless mutually agreed by the parties.
+The brief or rebuttal option shall be chosen by the parties at the conclusion of the hearing, and must be submitted to AAA no later than 15 working days from the close of hearing.

+2. The above agreement is limited in scope to disputes regarding parking fee negotiations, and shall not be extended to other disputes, unless mutually agreed by the parties.

-- 3. The arbitrator shall take the AAA oath, and shall place witnesses, if any, under oath. - 4.
-Commencing with the first hearing date, the entire process shall take no longer than 60 calendar days.
+3. The arbitrator shall take the AAA oath, and shall place witnesses, if any, under oath.

+4. Commencing with the first hearing date, the entire process shall take no longer than 60 calendar days.
-Joseph M. Bress Howard A. Shafer

-Director President

-Date: May 12, 1993 Date: May 12, 1993
+For the State: Joseph M. Bress Director Governor's Office of Employee Relations Date: May 12, 1993 For PEF: Howard A. Shafer President Public Employees Federation Date: May 12, 1993

-This will confirm an agreement on behalf of the State and PEF in the negotiations for the 2015-2016 Agreement concerning fee increases for State Fire Instructors.
+This will confirm an agreement on behalf of the State and PEF in the negotiations for the 2019-2023 Agreement concerning fee increases for State Fire Instructors.

-Notwithstanding the provisions of Article 7.4 of the 2015-2016 Agreement, the provisions for percentage increases in salary over the term of the Agreement will apply to fee schedules currently in effect for the Fire Instructors who are employed by the Office of Fire Prevention and Control.
+Notwithstanding the provisions of Article 7.10 of the 2019-2023 Agreement, the provisions for percentage increases in salary over the term of the Agreement will apply to fee schedules currently in effect for the Fire Instructors who are employed by the Office of Fire Prevention and Control.